kirolossedra/Neural-Networks-and-Deep-Learning-Coursera/Week1/QUIZ1/README.md

 - [x] Images for bird recognition.
 - [ ] Information about elephants' weight, height, age, and the number of offspring.

 ##### Assuming the trends described in the figure are accurate.
-The performance of a IN depends only on the size of the NN.
+The performance of a NN depends only on the size of the NN.
 True/False?

 - [ ] False
 - [x] True